hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Subnet</summary>

 - Analogy: it is like a floor (or a component of it) in our data center
-- A VPC can have 1 or more subnets: The number of subnets depends on how VPC CIDR is split:
-	- If all subnets have the same CIDR prefix, the formula would be: 2^(Subnet CIDR Prefix - VPC CIDR Prefix)
-	- For a VPC of /16, we could create:
-	- 1 single subnet of /16; 2 subnets of /17; 4 subnets of /18; 8 subnets of /19; 16 subnets of /20;
-	- 32 subnets of /21; 64 subnets of /22; 128 subnets of /23; 256 subnets of /24
+- Description: -
-- It is inside an AZ: subnets can't span AZs
+- Location: It is inside an AZ: subnets can't span AZs

-- Subnet max/min IP: same as VPC limit
-- Its CIDR blocks:
+- CIDR blocks:
 	- It can't be bigger than CIDR blocks of the VPC it is attached to
 	- It can't overlap with any CIDR blocks inside the VPC it is attached to
 	- It can't be created outside of the CIDR of the VPC it is attached to
-- Certain IPs are reserved in subnets:
+- 5 Reserved IPs:
 	- Subnet's Network IP address: e.g., 10.0.0.0
 	- Subnet's Router IP address ("+1"): Example: 10.0.0.1.
 	- Subnet's DNS IP address ("+2"): E.g., 10.0.0.2